mbriggs/emacs-pager/README.md

 to a file in `/tmp`, read it into emacs via `emacsclient`, and wait until emacs is done with it.
 In emacs, it will use a small mode for ANSI coloring and keybinds.

+Given that sometimes things are paged because they are tens of thousands of lines long (or more), `emacs-pager` will only color the first 500 lines.
+That number can be customized with `emacs-pager-max-line-coloring`

 ### Installation